Channels is the modern way of watching TV, right on your streaming device.

 Channels lets you watch TV the way you want, where you want.

-Channels video streams start in 1 second or less.
+Watching TV starts in 1 second or less.
 Channel flipping feels just like it used to.

 Channels has developed its own custom video player that is tuned specifically for playing back the format that live TV uses.